godot-escoria/escoria-docs/getting_started/step_by_step/2_create_player_character.rst

 Now that we have defined where we want Escoria to play character animations, we just need to connect the individual animations with the direction angles.

-The additional parameters of the ``ESCAnimationResource`` define the specific animations for the character for each direction angle:
+The additional properties of the ``ESCAnimationResource`` define the specific animations for the character for each direction angle:

 * ``Directions``: Walk animation